markfeit/ampero/patches/Wong-Fu.md

 [Download](https://github.com/markfeit/ampero/raw/master/patches/Wong-Fu.prst) | [License](README.md#License) | [More Patches](https://github.com/markfeit/ampero/tree/master/patches)

-**THIS PATCH IS A DRAFT AND IS NOT YET IN ITS FINAL FORM.
-IT WILL CHANGE, HOPEFULLY FOR THE BETTER.**

-This patch is based on a some of what Cory Wong has discussed about how he records in the studio with the addition of a cabinet.
+This patch is based on a some of what Cory Wong has discussed about how he records in the studio with the addition of a cabinet and some additional effects that are off by default.
+The brittleness of Cory's sound has been difficult to replicate, but maybe a future version will improve on it.

 Best played through a blue Strat.